-From the very beginning our top priority was to get useful features.
-We knew that we will get to know more powerful methods over the course and then, once we have features ready, we should be able to evaluate them quickly and easily.
-Apart from some obvious features (that we created as a part of the homework) we spent some time to develop useful features that we can divide into following categories:
+From the very beginning, our top priority was to develop useful features.
+Knowing that we would learn more powerful statistical learning methods as the course progressed, we made sure that we had the features ready so we would be able to evaluate them quickly and easily.
+Apart from some obvious features (that we created as a part of the homework), we spent substantial time deriving many other useful features.
+These can be divided into the following categories:

 Preferences

-We parsed past concerts table for the artists being played that year and were comparing that with the number of subscriptions bought that year by the account
+We parsed the past concerts table for the artists being played in a given year and compared that with the number of subscriptions bought that year by account .

-We wanted to see if we can classify accounts as ie. Bach, Haydn or Vivaldi lovers and use that for predictions (maybe Bach lovers will be more likely to buy subscriptions this year as well as there is another Bach concert)
+We wanted to see if we could classify accounts as Bach, Haydn or Vivaldi -lovers and use that for predictions (perhaps Bach lovers will be more likely to buy subscriptions this year as well because there is another Bach concert in the performance schedule).

-We also computed the negative preferences - if certain account did not buy subscription for a given year - what concerts were played then – maybe if similar concert is played this year we can find a pattern
+We also computed the negative preferences – if a certain account did not buy a subscription for a given year, what concerts were performed that year?
+Perhaps, if similar concert is played this year we could detect a pattern.

-Distance
+Spatial

-We parsed and backfilled account.csv file to compute geo distances from the 3 venues location (we used centroids for given zip code).
-In general we observed a pattern (we will submit a corresponding visualization for that) that accounts from outside California are hardly ever buying new subscriptions and accounts outside Bay Area are hardly ever buying more than one so it seemed that predictors like State, City or mentioned distance etc. should be very useful (it turned out they behaved weird, which we describe later on)
+We parsed and backfilled the account.csv file to compute geodescic distances from the thee primary venue locations (SF Jazz Center, Bing Concert Hall, and the First Congregational Church in Berkely).
+We did this by assigning latitude and longitude coordinates to each account according to the centroid of its billing zip code.
+In general, we observed a pattern that accounts from outside California rarely bought new subscriptions and accounts outside the Bay Area rarely bought more than one subscription (this effect can be observed by exploring our web visualization here).
+Therefore, we expected that spatial predictors like State, City or distance-to-venue would be very useful (it actually turned out that they behaved strangely, which we describe below).

 Past subscriptions

-We have noticed that submitting prediction that mimics last year is already giving a good score, so it was obvious that number of subscriptions bought over year for a few last years will be a useful predictor
+We noticed that submitting predictions that mimic the prior year was , by itself, resulting in a good score, so it was obvious that number of subscriptions bought over each year for a few last years would be a useful predictor.

 Tickets, prices, sections, packages

-Using dcast and melt we also prepared a lot of predictors based on prices levels, number of tickets bought by that account during that year etc.
+Using dcast() and melt(), we also prepared a lot of predictors based on price levels, number of tickets bought by that account during that year, etc.

 Account.num